cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ```

-You can see that it imports github.com/cosmos/cosmos-sdk/simapp/simd/cmd for the CLI, which you can see at cosmos-sdk/simapp/simd/cmd/root.go:
+You can see, it imports github.com/cosmos/cosmos-sdk/simapp/simd/cmd for the CLI, which you can see at cosmos-sdk/simapp/simd/cmd/root.go:

 ```golang
 func NewRootCmd() (*cobra.Command, params.EncodingConfig) {
 ```

-In it things like application name are defined:
+Basic properties such as the application name are defined:

 ```golang
 rootCmd := &cobra.Command{